 After a shortened trip on the Colorado Plateau, the time did materialize.

-I proposed the trip to a past partner, she enjoyed the idea and we decided to spend some time in the Great Sand Dunes.
+I proposed the trip to someone, she enjoyed the idea and we decided to spend some time in the Great Sand Dunes.

 After loading up the Mag Wag (my trusty GMC Sonoma: Stick shift, no power locks or windows, camper shell full of perhaps a touch too many hiking stickers and enough accumulated dirt, leaves and twigs in the bed to form its own small eco-system) we headed down to the dunes.